 We have elected to account for our Agency RMBS under the fair value option.
 We do not intend to elect GAAP hedge accounting for any derivative financial instruments that we may utilize.
 Securities held under the fair value option and hedging instruments, for which hedge accounting has not been elected, are recorded at estimated fair value, with changes in the fair value recorded as unrealized gains or losses through the statement of operations.
 Many other publicly-traded REITs that invest in Agency RMBS classify their Agency RMBS as "available for sale."
 Unrealized gains and losses in the fair value of securities classified as available for sale are recorded as a component of other comprehensive income in the statement of stockholders' equity.
 As a result, investors may not be able to readily compare our results of operations to those of many of our competitors.
 We believe that the presentation of our Core Earnings is useful to investors because it provides a means of comparing our results of operations to those of our competitors.
 Core Earnings represents a non-GAAP financial measure and is defined as net income (loss) excluding unrealized gains (losses) on mortgage-backed securities and hedging instruments and net interest income (expense) on hedging instruments.
-Management utilizes Core Earnings because it allows management to: (i) isolate the net interest income plus other expenses of the Company over time, free of all mark-to-market adjustments and our asset allocation performance.
+Management utilizes Core Earnings because it allows management to: (i) isolate the net interest income plus other expenses of the Company over time, free of all mark-to-market adjustments and net payments associated with our hedging instruments and (ii) assess the effectiveness of our funding and hedging strategies, our capital allocation decisions and our asset allocation performance.
 Our funding and hedging strategies, capital allocation and asset selection are integral to our risk management strategy, and therefore critical to our Manager's management of our portfolio.